riceluxs1t/mini_programming_bootcamp/README.md

 - add a homework submission UI

 # FIXME:
 - most text are editable even if contenteditable set to false.
+(FIXED with pull request #5)
 - FIX all the static issues with javascript / css / html (i.e. Chrome javascript console doesn't display any error)
 - fix the issue of pycogpg2 not being installed on my local machine. (a very minor issue)
 - FIX sqlite db seems to be out of sync on heroku even after running the migrate command